 Capital is one of the core ideas of investing.
 It’s one of the reasons why we, as investors, have investment opportunities available to us.

-Generally capital refers to the cash—or assets that can easily be turned into cash—a company has to pay for its day-to-day expenses and invest in its future growth.
+Capital is essentially money on hand.
+It’s cash (or assets that can easily be turned into cash) that a company can use to pay for its day-to-day expenses and invest in its future growth.
 But capital can also sometimes refer to the company’s assets that can be used to generate revenue—such as land, buildings, or equipment.

 Capital is important because it enables a company to operate and expand.
-Companies can use capital to invest in things that create value for itself—which generally means that the more capital a company has, the more potential it has to grow.
+Companies can use capital to invest in things that create value—which generally means that the more capital a company has, the more potential it has to grow.

 When a company raises capital, it’s looking for more money so that it can keep pursuing its goals.
 Let’s look at how this happens.